saeedsamimi995/New-Clustering-of-Breast-Cancer-Subtypes-Using-Gene-Expression-Data-and-the-BIGCLAM-Method/docs/METHODOLOGY.md

 BIGCLAM optimization was implemented in PyTorch with Adam optimizer (lr = 0.08) and early stopping based on log-likelihood stabilization (convergence threshold: ΔlogL < 10⁻⁵ over 10 consecutive epochs).
 Hyperparameter sensitivity analysis and optimization trajectories are provided in Supplementary Figure Z. Analyses were executed on an 8-core CPU workstation (≥16GB RAM).

-**Note on Data Augmentation**: No data augmentation was applied to expression data used for BIGCLAM clustering, survival analysis, differential expression, or pathway enrichment.
-All core analyses were performed on original, unmodified expression profiles to preserve biological signal integrity.
-Augmentation (if used) was limited to optional classifier validation and was evaluated with and without augmentation to assess impact (see Supplementary Methods).

 ## References

 1. Cancer Genome Atlas Network.
 Comprehensive molecular portraits of human breast tumours. *Nature* 490, 61-70 (2012).